Baloch people in India

 Baloch people in India are citizens or residents of India who are of Baloch ancestry.
 They originate from the Balochistan region of neighbouring Pakistan, and are part of the Baloch diaspora.

 History

 Even after the partition, it was common for the Baloch from India to visit their extended families in Pakistan, mainly in Karachi.
 In recent decades, this became difficult due to tightened visa restrictions.

 Demographics

 There are around 300 Baloch families living in Mumbai, numbering about 1,500 individuals.
 They are scattered across the outer western suburbs and ghettos of Mumbai's metropolitan area.
 The vast majority of them belong to a working class background, having little formal education, and are employed as manual labourers or drivers.
+There is a distinct community Jamnagar Baloch in Kenya which was led by Sarfraz Hassan Khan.

 The Bhagnari are Hindu Baloch community living in India, who trace their origin to the Southern Balochistan but migrated to India during the Partition.

 Culture

 Some Baloch in India have held onto their cultural practices and traditions, including their clothing, music, and their native language Balochi.
 The women wear a traditional dress known as pashk, an elaborate, handwoven two-piece costume which resembles a kurta-pyjama.
 Balochi folk music is known for its incorporation of drums and beats.